The Ultimate Genital Herpes FAQ

-- A tingling sensation in the affected areas
+- A tingling sensation in the affected area

-You can expect your initial herpes outbreak to last two to four weeks before it finally clears up.
-The good news, at least, is that future outbreaks are usually shorter and less painful than the first.
+Expect your initial herpes outbreak to last two to four weeks.
+Future outbreaks are usually shorter and less painful.

 The herpes virus doesn’t always trigger outbreaks and symptoms, so testing is an important way to monitor your health.
 The Centers for Disease Control and Prevention (CDC) recommends testing if you are experiencing symptoms that could be related to herpes or if you recently had sex with a new partner who has genital herpes.